-How Do I Choose The Best Pasta Machine?
+How To Choose The Best Pasta Machine

 The best pasta maker is the one that suits your schedule and storage needs.
 While you may need a compact unit, be aware that there are small pasta makers available that offer plenty of power.

 There are a few tricks to making it easier to remove dough from extrusion discs, such as freezing them or simply allowing the pasta to dry in the tool.
 Other pasta makers offer a cleaning disc with the extrusion discs.

 Check out the following to help you better understand the differences between types of pasta makers.

 Most electric models combine mixer with extruder.
 If you like to mix your pasta dough by hand, or if you enjoy adding fresh herbs or vegetables to your pasta...